 In most cases where students are identified as exceptional, students are placed in a regular class, at their home school, with a uniquely designed Individual Education Plan (IEP).
 Where more intense support is required, a student may be placed in a Special Education class.
-The following placements are available to meet the needs of exceptional students in YCDSB, as identified by the IPRC, and supported by parents/guardians:
+The following placements are available to meet the needs of exceptional students in YCDSB, as identified by the IPRC, and supported by parent(s)/guardian(s)s: